Kroiririoroirkk/cmu-project/README.md

 ![Two-neuron neural network configurations](img/week3/two_neuron_configs.png)

 That is, the neural networks which had self-loops always performed better than the networks which had fewer self-loops, regardless of what other connections were present.
 For example, the network whose only connection is a self-loop on one neuron performs the same as the network which has one neuron with a self-loop and a bidirectional connection between the two neurons.
-Similarly, the network which consists of two neurons with two neurons with self-loops performs much better than the "Loop with bidirectional" network and performs at roughly the same loss as the network with a full number of connections.
+Similarly, the network which consists of two neurons with two neurons with self-loops performs much better than the “Loop with bidirectional network” and performs at roughly the same loss as the network with a full number of connections.
 Another trial only comparing the configurations which have both self-loops in them shows the same trend:

 ![Two-neuron neural network configurations with all self-loops](img/week3/two_neuron_configs_with_loops.png)